'You Just Don't Touch That Tap Water Unless Absolutely Necessary'

 "You take it for granted until you don't have it," Maynard says about a clean water supply.
 "I think that's the attitude of a lot people right now, but I don't think they understand how close they are to it happening to them."

 Americans across the country, from Maynard's home in rural Appalachia to urban areas like Flint, Mich., or Compton, Calif., are facing a lack of clean, reliable drinking water.
-At the heart of the problems is a water system in crisis: aging, crumbling infrastructure and a lack of funds to pay for upgrading it.
+At the heart of the problem is a water system in crisis: aging, crumbling infrastructure and a lack of funds to pay for upgrading it.

 On top of that, about 50 percent of water utilities — serving about 12 percent of the population — are privately owned.
 This complicated mix of public and private ownership often confounds efforts to mandate improvements or levy penalties, even if customers complain of poor water quality or mismanagement.